-US Open Preparing To Go Ahead As Scheduled

-US Open organizers are hoping the tournament can go ahead as scheduled in 2020 as they appeared to aim a dig at the French Open.
+US Open preparing to go ahead as scheduled

-The French Open was pushed from a May start to September on Tuesday due to the coronavirus pandemic.
+The French Open was pushed from a May start to September due to the coronavirus pandemic.

 But that move seemed to come as a surprise to some players, with ATP council member Vasek Pospisil saying there was no communication with the players or the ATP.